Delni/blog/content/posts/keyboard-101-part1-anatomy/index.en.md

 >
 >                    ^
 >                    |       a pushed key
->                     '-causes the eletrical contact
+>                     '-causes the electrical contact
 > ```

-They are very silent, because the plastic membrane deforms "smoothly", however when aging the membreane can become softer, which leads to keys not being registered, or keys that won't come up after the keystroke...
+They are very silent, because the plastic membrane deforms "smoothly", however when aging the membrane can become softer, which leads to keys not being registered, or keys that won't come up after the keystroke...
 And if the membrane breaks somewhere, you can ditch the whole keyboard and get a new one.
 Easy to produce, they are mainly made of plastics.
 So they are fairly light, come in a wide variety of forms, they can be flexible...
 If you don't know what's your keyboard type, chances are you have a membrane one (because for mechanical ones, being mechanical is a selling point 😛)

 | Pros            |  Cons                 |
 | :-------------- | :-------------------- |